HanaOctavia/Book-Recommendations/README.md

 |ImageURLM          |  107463|
 |ImageURLL          |  107467|

-Tabel 6.
-Variabel mengandung missing value
+Table 6.
+Variables contain missing values

-**2. Mengatasi missing value**
+**2. Overcoming missing values**

-Variabel terdeteksi null valueBookTitle, BookAuthor, YearOfPublication, Publisher, ImageURLS, ImageURLM, ImageURLL sebanyak 107467.
-Gunakan fungsi dropna() untuk menghapus row yang mempunyai missing value
+Variables detected are null values BookTitle, BookAuthor, YearOfPublication, Publisher, ImageURLS, ImageURLM, ImageURLL as many as 107467.
+Use the dropna() function to delete rows that have missing values

-Jumlah data yang kitas sekarang punya berjumlah 941105.
-Selanjutnya kita dapat melihat jumlah buku yang unik berdasarkan ISBN.
-Dari data ini kita mempunyai 257808 data buku.
+The amount of data we now have is 941105.
+Next we can see the number of unique books based on ISBNs.
+From this data we have 257808 book data.

-**3. Menghitung dan MelihatBerapa kali buku di rating oleh pembaca**
+**3. Counting and Seeing How many times the book has been rated by readers**

-Pada tahap ini, kita akan menghitung berapa kali sebuah buku diberi penilaian oleh pembaca.
-Fungsi groupby('BookTitle') digunakan untuk mengelompokan data berdasarkan judul buku dan count() digunakan untuk menghitung jumlah rating
+At this stage, we will count how many times a book has been rated by readers.
+The groupby('BookTitle') function is used to group data by book title and count() is used to calculate the number of ratings

 |BookTitle	                                        |jumlah_rating|
 | --------------------------------------------------|-------------|